Join Sophie-stication Nation

 Never let your situation get the best of you, just work hard, do you, and blessings will come your way.

 I am a strong believer that the way in which Esther carried herself was the main reason why she was chosen to be queen (see my blog here on how Esther for the king).
-But more than anything, after she was queen Esther was the most important figure in saving the Jews from annihilation.
+But more than anything, after she was queen Esther the most important thing that she did was save the Jews from annihilation.
 Esther went before the king fearless, knowing that her head could be chopped off.

 “Go, gather together all the Jews who are in Susa, and fast for me.
 Do not eat or drink for three days, night or day.
 I and my attendants will fast as you do.
 When this is done, I will go to the king, even though it is against the law.
 And if I perish, I perish.”
 Esther 4:16